 Q: How do I burn your sound effects or music to a CD?

-A: First of all make sure that the sounds you want to burn to a CD are actually on your compute.
+A: First of all make sure that the sounds you want to burn to a CD are actually on your computer.
 Meaning don't try to burn sounds to CD from our download window.
-Once the sounds are copied to your computer they will behave like any other sound file and can be burned to CD, imported into applications, opened in iTunes... whatever you can do with audio files.
+Once the sounds are downloaded to your computer they will behave like any other sound file and can be burned to CD, imported into applications, opened in iTunes...

 Q: How do I open your sounds in iTunes or any application?